 August in particular should be avoided because this is the month that the entire country of Italy seems to go on vacation.
 Traveling too late or too early in the year can also be risky because the opening hours for many attractions are shorter, and some are closed completely.

-Airfares typically drop quite a bit when "shoulder season" begins in the early autumn, making this the optimal time to visit in my book.
+Airfares typically drop quite a bit when "shoulder season" begins in the early autumn, making this the optimal time to visit.
 The days are still warm, the nights are slightly cool, and the tour groups and student mobs have mostly disappeared.

 If you can plan to stay as long as a week, you won't run out of things to do and you'll still feel like you're leaving too soon.
 But if your time is limited, allow at least four days to see all of Rome's major attractions.